 Our prediction: Major shipping carriers will continue to evolve and expand their services, leveraging a mix of new technology along with traditional practices to fill the gaps in an ever-expanding landscape.
 However, that won’t be enough.
 Opportunities will exist for regional and specialized carriers to offer additional value in areas where traditional carriers either can’t or don’t have capacity.
 In 2020, we’ll see more major retailers partner with regional carriers to offer same-day delivery by leveraging their established networks for stores.

 New methods, such as crowdsourced deliveries, drones, and other autonomous vehicles will also continue to develop, but won’t hit mainstream quite yet.
-One major example of this already in play, is the variety of on-demand or last-mile delivery services offered by tech firms such as Postmates, Deliv and Darkstore.
+One major example of this already in play is the variety of on-demand and/or last-mile delivery services offered by tech firms such as Shipt, Postmates, Deliv, and Darkstore.
 Some offer solutions to retailers directly, while others help carriers complete the delivery process.

 What This Means For Your Business: For merchants, the challenge continues to be providing the best delivery options that meet the expectations of today’s consumer.